StardewModders/Files/README.md

-# Files
-Contains files used in the modding documentation.
+This repository contains files that are referenced in the [modding documentation](https://stardewvalleywiki.com/Modding:Index).